apache/logging-flume/source/sphinx/index.rst

 .. raw:: html

+   <h3>June 5, 2022 - Apache Flume 1.10.0 Released</h3>

+The Apache Flume team is pleased to announce the release of Flume 1.10.0.

+Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of streaming event data.

+Flume 1.10.0 is stable, production-ready software, and is backwards-compatible with previous versions of the Flume 1.x codeline.

+This version of Flume upgrades many dependencies, resolving the CVEs associated with them.
+Enhancements included in this release include the addition of a LoadBalancingChannelSelector, the ability to retrieve the Flume configuration from a remote source such as a Spring Cloud Config Server, and support for composite configurations.

+Flume has been updated to use Log4j 2.x instead of Log4j 1.x.

+The full change log and documentation are available on the `Flume 1.10.0 release page <releases/1.10.0.html>`__.

+This release can be downloaded from the Flume `Download <download.html>`__ page.

+Your contributions, feedback, help and support make Flume better!
+For more information on how to report problems or contribute, please visit our `Get Involved <getinvolved.html>`__ page.

+.. raw:: html

    <h3>January 8, 2019 - Apache Flume 1.9.0 Released</h3>

 The Apache Flume team is pleased to announce the release of Flume 1.9.0.